University of Exeter Hockey Club

-The University of Exeter Men's Hockey Club is a field hockey club based in Exeter, Devon, England.
+The University of Exeter Hockey Club is a field hockey club based in Exeter, Devon, England.

 The club plays its matches at the Sports Park on the University of Exeter's Streatham Campus.
 There is a water based pitch and a hybrid pitch.

+Teams
-The Men's 1st XI play in the Premier Division of the Men's England Hockey League, which is the highest division in Great Britain.

-The club fields six men's teams which compete in BUCS leagues on Wednesdays and in local and National leagues at the weekend.
+The Men's 1st XI play in the Men's England Hockey League and the women's 1st XI play in the Women's England Hockey League.
+The club fields other teams that compete in the BUCS league on Wednesdays and in the West Hockey League at the weekend.
 A seventh XI was formed in 2014, serving as a Development XI for those working towards a berth in one of the six regular outfits, which now also participates in the local weekend league.

 EUMHC work in the community providing coaches to the England Hockey Junior Development Centres (JDC) and Junior Academy Centres (JAC).
 Furthermore, the club supports a twenty team intramural hockey competition.
 In all, just over 450 students play hockey at the University of Exeter on a weekly basis.

 A committee, elected annually by the members, organises the club's affairs and works in conjunction with the University sport department, Athletic Union and other agencies involved in the provision of sport within the higher education sphere.
 The current Club Captain is Freddy Esplen and Nick Thorn serves as Chairman.
 Simon Tyson serves as 1st XI manager while Harry Jones serves as 1st XI coach and Head of Hockey.

-Internationals

-The club has contributed players to international sides, including: